JurajNyiri/HomeAssistant-Tapo-Control/README.md

 Custom component - Tapo: Cameras Control - to add Tapo cameras into Home Assistant

-# Integration will / does not work on firmware build 230921 and higher
+# Integration will / does not work temporarily on firmware build 230921 and higher

 TP-Link is currently working on a solution for this integration.